Ming dynasty: Bureaus and offices for the imperial household

 The imperial household was staffed almost entirely by eunuchs and ladies with their own bureaus.
 Female servants were organized into the Bureau of Palace Attendance, Bureau of Ceremonies, Bureau of Apparel, Bureau of Foodstuffs, Bureau of the Bedchamber, Bureau of Handicrafts, and Office of Staff Surveillance.
 Starting in the 1420s, eunuchs began taking over these ladies' positions until only the Bureau of Apparel with its four subsidiary offices remained.
 Hongwu had his eunuchs organized into the Directorate of Palace Attendants, but as eunuch power at court increased, so did their administrative offices, with eventual twelve directorates, four offices, and eight bureaus.
 The dynasty had a vast imperial household, staffed with thousands of eunuchs, who were headed by the Directorate of Palace Attendants.
 The eunuchs were divided into different directorates in charge of staff surveillance, ceremonial rites, food, utensils, documents, stables, seals, apparel, and so on.
 The offices were in charge of providing fuel, music, paper, and baths.
 The bureaus were in charge of weapons, silverwork, laundering, headgear, bronze work, textile manufacture, wineries, and gardens.
-At times, the most influential eunuch in the Directorate of Ceremonial acted as a de facto dictator over the state.
+At times, the most influential eunuch in the Directorate of Ceremonial acted as de facto dictator over the state.

 Although the imperial household was staffed mostly by eunuchs and palace ladies, there was a civil service office called the Seal Office, which cooperated with eunuch agencies in maintaining imperial seals, tallies, and stamps.
 There were also civil service offices to oversee the affairs of imperial princes.